AnticOwl/anticowl.github.io/_posts/2024-07-20-WATCH_DOGS.md

 {{site.data.alerts.note}}
 <pre>
-The Transitions and Lights tabs will only appear when the camera is active.<br>
+The Transitions and Lights tabs will only appear when the camera is active.
-The DOF (Depth Of Field) isn't useable while in gameplay mode.<br>
+The DOF (Depth Of Field) isn't useable while in gameplay mode.
 </pre>
 {{site.data.alerts.end}}